GETEAM/GeneralExamination/QuestionType/types/ReadingComprehension.md

 D) It has long been everyone’s dream.

-2.What does the author think of biofuels?
+2. What does the author think of biofuels?

 A) They keep America’s economy running healthily.